Modified on: April 14, 2020

-Connect with us through our care for one another, fellowship, and learning.
+Connect through our care for one another, fellowship, and learning.

 We care for one another:

-- Our Pastoral Care team has moved swiftly into action, reaching out to some of our most vulnerable members and friends to check in and establish contact.
-We are strengthening the lines of communication between us, and this highly organized effort will broaden in the coming weeks.
+- Our Pastoral Care team has moved swiftly into action, reaching out to our most vulnerable members and friends to check in and establish contact.
+We are strengthening the lines of communication between us, so we can support each other.
+This highly organized effort has now expanded into an attempt to connect with every individual and family in our congregation.

 - DARE: This app, for download on smart phones, has free components to help when we experience anxiety or panic.
 If news of the pandemic and physical distancing guidance are causing you anxiety, this app has proven very helpful.
 Check it out, and share it with others: https://dareresponse.com/.